boolean-uk/api-server/README.md

 The API server is a rest api that allows users to send API requests to routes to act as a mock API server.

-The data held by the server is held in memory
+The data held by the server is held in memory.

 ## Setup